Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 However, there are some points of concern on the concept of LCA worth mentioning.

 LCAs look for improvements in existing products.
 On a bigger scale, these improvements are often only small.
-For example, one company might choose a more sustainable raw material for one product – when in reality the supply chain of a completely different product makes the biggest impact.
+For example, a company assesses one of its products and as a result chooses a more sustainable raw material for the product.
+But in reality, the supply chain of another one of their products (that they did not assess) makes a bigger impact.

 Oftentimes, LCAs rely on industry averages (called secondary data) due to a lack of actual raw data (primary data).
 This gets criticized as being inaccurate.
 Read more about this concern here.

 Ecochain Helix is our efficient bulk footprint tool.
 Instead of calculating a single LCA at a time, Ecochain Helix enables manufacturing companies to calculate LCAs of their complete product portfolio and (multiple) manufacturing sites – in one go.
-Based on input- and output flows of your company.
+Based on the input and output flows of your company.

 Ecochain helps companies turn their environmental data into business opportunities.
-Our LCA software enables businesses to measure, understand, and claim the environmental footprint of their products.
+Our LCA softwares enables businesses to measure, understand, and claim the environmental footprint of their products.
 Efficiently & accessible.